pineland-radio/mm-github-pages-starter/_posts/2020-02-29-tuner-analyzer.md

 {% include gallery id="gallery2" caption="Resonance Charts for Interested Bands" %}
 </figure>

 PRC staff are not mentally gifted and many hours of training were needed to grasp how to use a manual antenna tuner.
 After-hours "remedial training" was mandated but there were no quitters.
-The first positive results were gained only after grasping whether or not the tuner was in **By-Pass mode** or not and figuring out the use of the "Inductance" knob and how it relates to noise levels.
+The first positive results were gained only after grasping whether or not the tuner was in **By-Pass mode** and figuring out the use of the "Inductance" knob.
+Specifically how it relates to noise levels.
 Example of tuning out the SWR in the 80 Meter band are below and are a proud achievement of the PRC.

 <figure>
 {% include gallery id="gallery3" caption="Manual Tuning Results" %}